Yohann76/graphic-representation-realt/Docs/Tasks.md

 - Can sort each table column
 - Total yield in % (Total Value Actual / TT rent per Years) (purchase price and actualValue)

-- on PropertyName : add hover animation for display many link (open in a new tab)
-  - see details on MyRealTStat (future)
-  - see on realT
-  - see on googleMaps

 ## Other :
 - Add analyctics link for calculate trafic
 - If input is empty, run useEffect for load data when website is load